1. How are the proteins on the IMMUNOME protein array selected?

-5. Which scanners are compatible with KREX protein arrays?
+5. Which scanners are compatible with Sengenics' protein arrays?

-6. What is the spotting distance between protein spots in the array?
+6. What is the spotting distance between the protein spots on the array?

-The horizontal distance between protein spots is 405μm wherease the vertical distance between protein spots is 360 μm
+The horizontal distance between protein spots is 405μm and the vertical distance between protein spots is 360 μm.

 7. What is the diameter of the protein spots in the array?

-The diameter of invididual protein spots are 150μm in diameter
+The diameter of individual protein spots is 150μm.

-8. What type of proteins are present on the KREX protein array?
+8. What type of proteins are present on the IMMUNOME protein array?

-There are more than 403 Kinases, 600 cancer related proteins, 380 Transcription factors, 190 signaling proteins, 20 Cytokine/Chemokines and 360 proteins from other classes.
+There are more than 403 Kinases, 600 cancer related proteins, 380 transcription factors, 190 signalling proteins, 20 cytokine/chemokines and 360 proteins from other classes.

 9. How is the quality of the protein array data verified?

-The data is normalised using a combination of quantile and intesity based methods.
-Please refer to the sengenic protein array protocol for detailed calculations
+The data is normalised using a combination of quantile and intensity-based methods.
+Please refer to the IMMUNOME protein array protocol for detailed calculations.

 11. How is data from the protein array analysed?

 Data was analysed via a combination of penetrance fold change and penetrance frequency.
-Please refer to the sengenic protein array protocol for detailed calculations on how penetrance fold change is derived.
+Please refer to the IMMUNOME protein array protocol for detailed calculations on how the penetrance fold change is derived.

 12. What are the criteria for identifying possible biomarkers?